Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 How has traveling changed you?

 Even though I still struggle with those delightful old demons depression and anxiety, overall I’m happier.
 I’ve also learned to love myself, dropped two dress sizes, and realized my dream of becoming a travel writer and book author.
-I also found the inspiration to write four novels on the road.
+I also met my partner and found the inspiration for my first novel on the road.

 Did you find what you were looking for?
 And what happens after that?